intgr/rocket-sentry/README.md

 Testing
 -------

-The functionality can be tested with the "example" sub-project.
-Just change the `example/Rocket.toml` file and run it...
+The functionality can be tested with the `examples/panic.rs` example.
+Just change the `Rocket.toml` file and run it...

 ```shell script
 rustup override set nightly